 Ciampedel and The Dolomites: The Perfect Getaway?

-If ever there was a perfect getaway, a trip to the Italian Dolomites would have to be it.
-Forming the main part of the southern limestone Alps, they are located in South Tyrol, northeast Italy.
+If ever there was the perfect escape from the mundane, a trip to the Italian Dolomites would have to be it.
+Forming the main part of the southern limestone alps, this picturesque location set in South Tyrol offers nothing less than a slice of heaven.
 While the Dolomites are a magnet for skiers in the winter months, there is plenty on offer to the summer tourist.
-It only takes a few days in the region to learn of the multiple activities available to everybody and anybody with even the slightest of tastes for the outdoors.
+This spectacular location hosts a multitude of activities with something to offer everybody and anybody!

 Nearest Airport: Verona, Italy.